hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 configuration:

 - The client's listen port is read from the variable `wireguard_listen_port`
-- The client's VPN address is read from the variable `wireguard_address`
+- The client's VPN address is read from the client variable `client_address`
 - The WireGuard network interface is read from the variable `wireguard_interface`
 - The server's public key is read from the variable `wireguard_public_key`